University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 ### Using the `>>` symbol

-Another alternative is to use the `>>` symbol, which *only creates a blank file if one doesn't exist.*
+Another alternative is to use the `>>` symbol, which differs from the `>` redirection in that it does not first delete the contents of the target file.
-If one with that name already exists, this symbol doesn't create an empty file first, but instead **adds the data from `stdout` to the end** of the existing data within that file.
+If one with that name already exists it **appends the data from `stdout` to the end** of the existing data within that file.

 ```
 echo -e '# Sequence identifiers for all ncrna in dm6' > SeqIDs.txt